What does the Microsoft license with Duke mean to you?

 Some of Microsoft's software is protected from piracy by requiring an account or a "key" that is entered.
 In some cases, an institutional key is entered by Academic Technologies on the user's behalf; in the others, the user is issued an individual key.
 Other software is available under an "online activation" scheme – the software reactivates itself every few days for six months at a time, as long as the computer is on the Duke network or connected to the network via VPN.
 After half a year away from the Duke network, the software may deactivate and lose functionality.
 Still other software requires a NetID login to keep functioning.

 The following table represents our practices and recommendations.

 |Faculty and staff||Office computer||Fully covered||Ac Tech staff installs and maintains|

-go to this website and follow the links for Microsoft Office.
+For Office at Home, go to the OIT software website and follow the links for Microsoft Office.
 As a staff member you will be directed to the Office at Home program web page: